TUM-AVS/FM-AD-Survey/README.md

 ### Synthetic Data Generation
 This section will cover approaches for generating synthetic data using foundational models to supplement real-world datasets.

+## 🌟 Simulators (Coming Soon)

+### Generative AI Tools
+This section will list tools for scenario generation and simulation based on foundational models.

+### Scenario Generation Frameworks
+This section will list frameworks for generating scenarios based on foundational models such as diffusion models and GANs.

 ## Contributing
 We welcome contributions from the community!
 If you have research papers, tools, or resources to add, please create a pull request or open an issue.